iskushpatel/AquaGuard_Agent/README.md

 ## 📌 Project Overview

-**AquaGuard** is a hybrid artificial intelligence and machine learning solution built for the **Kaggle Vibe Coding Agents Capstone Project**.
+**AquaGuard** is a hybrid artificial intelligence and machine learning solution built for the **Kaggle Coding Agents Capstone Project**.
 It is designed to democratize water quality testing, forecast waterborne disease risks, and deliver actionable purification guidelines.

 The system coordinates a **Google Agent Development Kit (ADK)** multi-agent team with a locally trained **Scikit-learn Random Forest Classifier** to analyze water quality metrics, provide specialized agricultural insights, generate bilingual community posters, and answer questions through a conversational chatbot.